conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 <details>
   <summary>How do I handle headers with dashes?</summary>
   <p>
-  Header names often have dashes (e.g. `Content-Type`) and as such cannot be accessed using dot notation.
-Instead you need to use bracket notation and access via the `headers['Content-Type']` format instead.
+  Use bracket notation instead of dot notation.
+For example, use the `headers['Content-Type']` format.
   </p>
 </details>